ConorShirren/nimo-crypto-api/README.md

 ### Further Improvements
 I do understand that this solution is far from perfect.
-If I was to spend more time developing this solutions further, I would focus on the following areas:
+If I was to spend more time developing this solution, I would focus on the following areas:
 - Better Function and API Route naming in AWS
 - Improve API schema/error responses for better client experience
 - Improve use of middleware for error handling and logging